lastcoder70/Spread/README.md

 Nodejs link: https://nodejs.org/en

-The main idea of the project to digitlize jharkhand with our idea:
+ A project form 'LastCoder' 'spread' that helps us to digitlize India our moto is to make India

+ -> faster and smoother Roads
+ -> every road have good street light
+ -> better dustbin faclity in every area